-Section D - Grants or Contracts for Purposes Other than Providing IL Services or For the General Operation of Centers
+Section D - Grants or Contracts for Purposes Other than Providing IL Services or for the General Operation of Centers

-Section 713 of the Act; 34 CFR 365.1 and 34 CFR 365.20
+Section 713 of the Act

-Describe the objectives, activities and results for each Part B grant or contract awarded for purposes other than IL services or the general operation of centers.
+Describe the objectives, activities and results for each Subchapter B grant or contract awarded for purposes other than IL services or the general operation of centers.

-Section E – Monitoring Title VII, Chapter 1, Part B Funds
+Section E – Monitoring Title VII, Chapter 1, Subchapter B Funds

-34 CFR 80.40(a)

-Provide a summary of the program or fiscal review, evaluation and monitoring conducted by the state of any of the grantees/contractors receiving Part B funds during the reporting year.
+Provide a summary of the program or fiscal review, evaluation and monitoring conducted by the state of any of the grantees/contractors receiving Subchapter B funds during the reporting year.

 Section F – Administrative Support Services and Staffing

-Section 704(c)(2) and 704 (m)(2) and (4) of the Act; CFR 364.22(a)(2) and 34 CFR 364.31
+Section 704(c)(2) and 704 (m)(2) and (4) of the Act

 Item 1 – Administrative Support Services

-Describe any administrative support services, including staffing, provided by the DSU to the Part B Program.
+Describe any administrative support services, including staffing, provided by the DSE to the Part B Program.

 Item 2 – Staffing

-Enter requested staff information for the DSU and service providers listed in Section C, above (excluding Part C funded CILs):
+Enter requested staff information for the DSE and service providers listed in Section C, above (excluding Subchapter C funded CILs):